 Canadian Tire Bank HISA

-In order to open a Canadian Tire High Interest Savings Account, you must be at least 12 years old and be a resident of Canada (except Quebec).
+To open a Canadian Tire High-Interest Savings Account, you must be at least 12 years old and be a resident of Canada (except Quebec).

 You can also contact customer service at 1-866-681-2837 for assistance.